jxjo/Xoptfoil2/docs/run_xoptfoil2/input_file.md

 ## Quick Reference

 Overview of all namelists with their parameters currently available.
-Only a short explanation is given for each paramter.
+Only a short explanation is given for each parameter.
 See [Input Reference](input_file.md) for more details.

 {: .tip }
-Copy & Paste single paramters or complete namelists from here into your input file
+Copy & Paste single parameters or complete namelists from here into your input file

 ```fortran